Star Lotulelei: 2013 season

-2013: Rookie year

-On May 22, 2013, Lotulelei signed a four-year $9.60 million deal.
+On 22 May 2013, Lotulelei signed a four-year $9.60 million deal.
 He was named the starting defensive tackle in the 2013 season.
-On September 3, 2013, Lotulelei changed his jersey number from 96, to 98.
+On 3 September 2013, Lotulelei changed his jersey number from 96 to 98.
 He had his first NFL career sack against the New York Giants.
-In his rookie year, Lotulelei started all 16 regular games for the Panthers, recording 42 tackles, three sacks and 23 quarterback pressures.
-He finished second in the NFL in run stop percentage among defensive tackles at 12.9%, was rated by Pro Football Focus as the 6th best defensive tackle against the run, and helped Carolina improve from 14th in the NFL in run defense in 2012 (110.1 yards per game) to second (86.9 yards per game) in 2013.
+In his rookie year, Lotulelei started all 16 regular games for the Panthers, recording 42 tackles, three sacks, and 23 quarterback pressures.
+He finished second in the NFL in run stop percentage among defensive tackles at 12.9%, was rated by Pro Football Focus as the sixth-best defensive tackle against the run, and helped Carolina improve from 14th in the NFL in run defense in 2012 (110.1 yards per game) to second (86.9 yards per game) in 2013.
 The Panthers finished first in the NFL with 60 sacks in 2013, second in points per game, and third in DVOA team defense.
-He was named to the All-Rookie teams by ESPN, ProFootballFocus, and SB Nation Lotulelei finished 4th in AP Defensive Rookie of the Year voting.
+He was named to the All-Rookie teams by the PFWA, ESPN, ProFootballFocus, and SB Nation.
+Lotulelei finished 4th in AP Defensive Rookie of the Year voting.

 2014 season

-Lotulelei picked up from his strong rookie performance in his debut against the Tampa Bay Buccaneers where he recorded 1 quarterback hit, 2 quarterback hurries, and 1 tackle.
+Lotulelei picked up from his strong rookie performance in his debut against the Tampa Bay Buccaneers where he recorded one quarterback hit, two quarterback hurries, and one tackle.
 Through the first week of the season, Lotulelei ranked among the top 10 defensive tackles in the NFL in pass rush productivity.
-During the final, win-or-go victory over the Atlanta Falcons in the final game of the regular season that catapulted the Panthers to back-to-back NFC South division titles, Lotulelei finished the afternoon with 2 sacks, 1 quarterback hit, 3 hurries during his pash rush opportunities on Matt Ryan while recording 4 stops on only 9 snaps against the run.
+During the victory over the Atlanta Falcons in the final game of the regular season that catapulted the Panthers to back-to-back NFC South division titles, Lotulelei finished the afternoon with two sacks, one quarterback hit, and three hurries during his pash rush opportunities on Matt Ryan while recording four stops on only nine snaps against the run.
 For the season, Lotulelei recorded 21 defensive stops.
 In his first two NFL seasons, Lotulelei registered 46 run stops and 40 quarterback pressures.